Show Don’t Tell.

-This is the term you have heard many times and you surely will hear millions of times.
+This is a term you have heard many times and you surely will hear millions of times again.

-But do you really know what does “Show, Don’t Tell” means?
+But do you really know what “Show, Don’t Tell” means?

 Well if not then you are not alone.

-That’s why you are reading this post and that’s why I will answer what this ghost term “Show, Don’t Tell” means.
+That’s why you are reading this post because you are curious and that’s why I will answer what this ghost term “Show, Don’t Tell” means.

-But before that, I will answer a few of the questions.
+But before that, I will answer a few questions.

-“Show, Don’t Tell” is popular is creative writing advice with more sensory details which allows your reader to hear, taste, feel the same thing as your character in the story is feeling.
+“Show, Don’t Tell” is popular in creative writing which encourages more sensory details which allows your reader to hear, taste, feel the same thing as your character in the story.

-In simple words, it is a technique the character of the story is related to sensory details rather than words.
+In simple words, it is a technique allowing the character of the story to relate to sensory details rather than words.

 Show, Don’t Tell is a writing technique that allows your readers to be “in the room” with the character and in the story.